KokiYamanaka/KokiYamanaka.github.io/_posts/2017-01-01-LLM-advances-in-2023.md

 The task left for us is to "deepen" LLM insights.
 The focus should extend beyond surface-level information, exploring more profound layers of textual data for a nuanced understanding of market dynamics.
 Some Quant research institution from China has been doing this"[Integrating Stock Features and Global Information via Large Language Models for Enhanced Stock Return Prediction](https://arxiv.org/abs/2310.05627)".
 They created Local-Global model to extract deeper level insights and SCRL (Self-Correlated Reinforcement Learning) to focus on aligning news text with stock features on same semantic space.
 Align here means creating a common quantitatitve space for better sentiment analysis.

 ![image](https://github.com/KokiYamanaka/kokiyamanaka.github.io/assets/107101940/b8e8ff7e-2e8d-44ae-ba68-f0e6490dbfcd)
+|<small>
-<small> The Self-Correlated Reinforcement Learning with Local Global Model
+Self-Correlated Reinforcement Learning with Local Global Model

 Also, "[NuScenes-MQA: Integrated Evaluation of Captions and QA for Autonomous Driving Datasets using Markup Annotations](https://arxiv.org/abs/2312.06352)", creates QA datasets enclosed with markups.
 Markups for instance, highlight important objects captured by a car camera (e.g., "How many <obj> cars </obj> are in <cam>front</cam> of the ego car?").
 These highlighted details are then sent to Large Language Models (LLMs) to make driving decisions.
 Although it's not the most effective, but we may use apply these technique in Quant Trading.
 One may take Bitcoin news represented in jpg format as input data to construct or train visual model.